DamOConnor/gias/labs/lab03/lab03.md

 - Set the expression to: `@split(item().name, '.')[0]`

 > [!TIP]
-> The filename consists of the name and the textension, eg `file.csv`  This step splits off the extension so the table name will not have `.csv` in the name
+> The filename consists of the name and the extension, eg `file.csv`  This step splits off the extension so the table name will not have `.csv` in the name

 - Click **Advanced**
 - Set the **Table action** to **Overwrite**